inmbolmie/elfacun/MANUAL.md

 No special configuration is needed.
 Simply start the module in mode A or B depending on the protocol you want to use.

+On windows machines you may need to install the USB-to-serial driver for the ESP32.
+If so, follow the instructions here to install it: [https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html).
+For the ESP32 boards I've been using so far, the relevant driver is the CP210x driver.

 ### Connecting via Bluetooth

 We will show an example of how to configure a Bluetooth connection in LucasChess Windows.
 The configuration for Rabbitplugin or other programs should be similar.